 Green tea, and especially matcha or other shade-grown green teas contain high amounts of these antioxidants which are very well researched as important health-promoting chemicals.
 Free radicals are molecules that can be consumed in food, or produced from stress within the body, which have negative effects on all parts of the body, and play a role in the development of conditions such as heart disease, Alzheimers, inflammation, high cholesterol, irritable bowel syndrome, and diabetes.

 By consuming antioxidant-rich foods like matcha on a daily basis you can help neutralize these free radicals, and in turn, minimize the damage occurring inside your body.
-Antioxidants have such a wide range of health benefits that I could not possibly list them all in this article, but the main ones are mainly related to anti-aging, neuroprotective, anticancer, hair loss, and general health promoting benefits.
+Antioxidants have such a wide range of health benefits that I could not possibly list them all in this article, but the main ones are mainly related to anti-aging, neuroprotective, anticancer, hair loss (click here for more info), and general health promoting benefits.
 (Sources).

 Theanine is an amino acid found in the tea plant, it is in all tea, however, the shade grown varieties such as matcha contain much higher amounts of this health promoting amino acid.
 The higher, sweet tasting theanine, also means less of the bitter and astringent catechin.